qbhan/GuidanceMCDenoising/README.md

      	- utils.py
    	- scripts/             # Scripts to train models
    	- torch_utils          # Cuda implementation of per-pixel kernel for PyTorch [Munkberg and Hasselgren 2020]

+## Dataset
+Our dataset is about 2TB large.
+If you are interested in our work and happy to play with our dataset, please leave an git issue requesting the dataset.
+We will provide a link you can download the whole dataset.

 ### Reference